Subaru-PFS/tron_tron/Docs/sphinx/INSTALL.rst

 The system uses a package versioning system named 'eups'.
-In the introductory installation below, none of the interesting features of eups are used, but it becomes very useful once you need to maintain multiple versions of packages, and packages with dependenies.
+In the introductory installation below, none of the interesting features of eups are used, but it becomes very useful once you need to maintain multiple versions of packages, and packages with dependencies.

 Fetching the pieces
 -------------------